 - Spread another thin layer of cream cheese on a new slice of french bread, then gently press it to the other slice with the strawberries (like a sandwich).

-- Dip the french toast into the egg and milk mixture, coating both the top and the bottom.
+- Dip the french toast into the egg and milk mixture, gently flipping to coat both the top and the bottom.

 - Drop the french toast in the skillet and cook each side until golden brown, about 2-4 minutes per side.
-To make flipping easier, use a thin spatula to scoop under the french toast and gently press your finger on top to secure it while the toast is flipped.
+To make flipping easier, use a thin spatula to scoop under the french toast and gently press your finger on top to secure it while the french toast is turned over.
 Save time by cooking 2-3 sandwiches at once.

-- Serve immediately with powedered sugar and syrup.
+- Serve immediately with powdered sugar and syrup.